Martin-Fahrenberger/GTestimate/README.md

 The accompanying preprint is now available on bioRxiv https://doi.org/10.1101/2024.07.02.601501

+The code for this manuscript is available at https://github.com/Martin-Fahrenberger/GTestimate-Paper.
+This includes usage examples for multiple data-sets of different types.

 ## Installation

 You can install the development version of GTestimate like so: